Recombinant Human Short transient receptor potential channel 6 (TRPC6), partial

 543-592aaOrganism:

-Homo sapiensTarget Sequence:
+Homo sapiens (Human)Target Sequence:

 ARFMAFWHASKAQSIIDANDTLKDLTKVTLGDNVKYYNLARIKWDPSDPQTag:

-C-terminal hFc-taggedSource:
+C-terminal hFc1-taggedType:

 Mammalian cellField of Research:

 Thought to form a receptor-activated non-selective calcium permeant cation channel.
 Probably is operated by a phosphatidylinositol second messenger system activated by receptor tyrosine kinases or G-protein coupled receptors.
-Activated by diacylglycerol (DAG) in a membrane-delimited fashion, independently of protein kinase C. Seems not to be activated by intracellular calcium store depletion.Purity:
+Activated by diacylglycerol (DAG) in a membrane-delimited fashion, independently of protein kinase C. Seems not to be activated by intracellular calcium store depletion.Endotoxin:

 Greater than 85% as determined by SDS-PAGE.Activity:

-Not TestLength:
+Not TestForm:

 Liquid or Lyophilized powderBuffer: